Raynos/mercury/docs/faq.md

   access `state.isOpen()` in the event handler, this is a lot cleaner.

-The best way to do this is to move the events hash from the top level down to a lower level, basically embed it locally to the event so that we can make an assumption about the indices.
+The best way to do this is to move the events object from the top level down to a lower level, basically embed it locally to the event so that we can make an assumption about the indices.